Home

 William Higinbotham’s Tennis for Two and Atari’s Pong helped shape the first public opinion regarding video games for entertainment.
 Both games started off as science experiments with entertainment goals.

 Tennis for Two is known as the first visual media game to be created.
 Built with an oscilloscope display, each player has a remote control to control an electron beam that projects from a cathode ray.
-By pushing a button the ball travels across the electronic display onto the other player’s side allowing the other play to reciprocate.
+By pushing a button the ball travels across the electronic display onto the other player’s side allowing the other player to reciprocate.

-An issue with this simplistic design was that there was no way to keep score on the screen.
+An issue with this simplistic design was that there was no way to keep the score on the screen.
 The entire game was displayed with two lines and a dot.
 Players would need to keep track of their scores with a third party or by pen and paper.

 Tennis for Two was never meant to be released to the public and the original game was dismantled.